sbasegmez/Engage24-Demo/README.md

 This repository supports the session "Experimenting with Integrating Large Language Models into Domino Apps" at Engage 2024.

+You can see the slide deck [here](https://speakerdeck.com/sbasegmez/engage-2024-experimenting-with-integrating-large-language-models-into-domino-apps).
 Please note that some of the code requires the project database from OpenNTF, which is not publicly available.
 However, you can still use this database as a reference and modify the code to utilize your own data.
 We also employ the `LocalModels` class from the [Domino-LangChain4j](https://github.com/sbasegmez/domino-langchain4j) project.

 ### Repository Modules